About The Iowa Events Center

 Wells Fargo Arena is a 17,000 seat arena that opened July 12, 2005.
 The arena has been a consistent top 100 concert facility as ranked by Pollstar Magazine.
 Each year Wells Fargo Arena hosts the Hy-Vee Big Four Classic, which is a showcase of all four NCAA Division I Men’s Basketball programs in the State of Iowa (Drake University, the University of Iowa, Iowa State University and the University of Northern Iowa) as well as the Iowa High School State Wrestling and Girls and Boys Basketball Tournaments.
 Three professional sports teams also call the arena home, including the NBA D-League’s Iowa Wolves, the AHL’s Iowa Wild, and the IFL’s Iowa Barnstormers.
-In the past 12 months the arena has undergone $2.5 Million of fan experience enhancements, highlighted by replacing all arena lighting with Musco LED Sports Lighting, new HD camera equipment, as well as the new, center-hung Daktronics HD Videoboard.
+In the past few years, the arena has undergone $2.5 Million of fan experience enhancements, highlighted by replacing all arena lighting with Musco LED Sports Lighting, new HD camera equipment, as well as the new, center-hung Daktronics HD Videoboard.

 Opened in the fall of 2004, Hy-Vee Hall is the state’s largest exhibit hall with 100,000 square feet of exhibit space and eight breakout meeting rooms.
 The exhibit hall is connected to an additional 50,000 square feet of contiguous exhibit space in Community Choice Credit Union Convention Center.